erichen96/Bonfire/README.md

 Firebase was used as a backend to store data.
 CocoaPods was used as a Package Manager
 SF Symbols was used for icon images.
+MessageKit was used to create the UI for the chat system.
+JGProgressHUD was used to genereate load progress bars when waiting for data.